And if I would recommend the craziness to you…

 So how did I afford Whole 30?

-Our existing food budget just didn’t allow for a Whole 30 grocery haul, so that was another reason why I gave myself an entire month to plan (yep, one whole month).
+Our existing food budget just didn’t allow for a Whole 30 grocery haul.
+That was another reason why I gave myself an entire month to plan (yep, one whole month).
 I had to skim off a little money here and a little there from other areas in our budget.
 Then I saved back a bit from the prior month’s grocery budget, and almost all our spending money (certainly all of mine), went to Whole 30.

 I primarily shopped at Aldi’s and only visited other stores for items I couldn’t get there.
-Also, I was lucky enough to get a gift card as a prize that I used to buy some more groceries.
-Lastly, I kept the meals as simple and affordable as possible, and didn’t cook with ingredients I knew we wouldn’t use in multiple recipes (like any coconut flour or ghee).
+Also, I was lucky enough to win a gift card I could use for more groceries.
+Lastly, I kept the meals as simple and affordable as possible.
+I didn’t cook with ingredients I knew we wouldn’t use in multiple recipes (like any coconut flour or ghee).
 Even still, we ended up doubling our original budget for that month.

 How was the actual Whole 30 experience?